Frequently Asked Questions

 Email mycolorado_accessibility@state.co.us or call 303.562.9855 for assistance.
 You can also contact us from the app by selecting ADA Accessibility Contact on the More tab.

-Is Colorado Digital ID™ the same as Colorado ID on iPhone and Apple Watch?
+Is Colorado Digital ID the same as Colorado ID on iPhone, Apple Watch or Google Wallet?

 No. Colorado Digital ID allows Coloradans to create and store an electronic version of their Colorado driver license or state-issued ID on their smartphone as proof of identity within the state.

-Colorado ID on iPhone and Apple Watch is a voluntary, secure, digitized version of your Colorado-issued driver license (DL) or identification card (ID) available in the Apple Wallet app on your iPhone and Apple Watch.
-Coloradans can present their Colorado ID on iPhone at select Transportation Security Administration (TSA) airport security checkpoints, within Denver International Airport (DEN) and other participating locations.
+Colorado ID on iPhone and Apple Watch or Google Wallet is a voluntary, secure, digitized version of your Colorado-issued driver license (DL) or identification card (ID).
+Coloradans can present their Colorado ID at select Transportation Security Administration (TSA) airport security checkpoints, within Denver International Airport (DEN) and other participating locations

 Can I show my Colorado Digital ID at TSA checkpoints in the Denver International Airport?

 No, the Colorado Digital ID in the myColorado app cannot be used to verify identity at TSA security checkpoints at this time.
-Please bring your physical state-issued identification card or Colorado ID on iPhone (where accepted) to verify your identity.
+Please bring your physical state-issued identification card or Colorado ID on iPhone or Google Wallet (where accepted) to verify your identity.

-Can I access the Colorado ID on iPhone and Apple Watch from myColorado?
+Can I access the Colorado ID on iPhone, Apple Watch or Google Wallet from myColorado?

-Colorado ID on iPhone and Apple Watch, a mobile driver license (mDL), is not supported by myColorado at this time.
+Colorado ID on iPhone, Apple Watch and Google Wallet is not supported by myColorado at this time.
 However, Colorado is always looking for services that provide our residents with security, privacy and ease of use.
 Stay posted as myColorado keeps developing new ways for Coloradans to go digital!

-Can I add Colorado Digital ID into my Apple Wallet?
+Can I add Colorado Digital ID into my Apple Wallet or Google Wallet?

-No. The Colorado Digital ID™ does not support adding its digital driver license into Apple Wallet at this time.
+No. The Colorado Digital ID™ does not support adding its digital driver license into Apple Wallet or Google Wallet at this time.
 To learn more about the Colorado ID on iPhone and Apple Watch, visit dmv.colorado.gov/applewallet.
+To learn more about the Colorado ID in Google Wallet, visit dmv.colorado.gov/colorado-id-in-google-wallet.

 Why did I get a letter from the DMV asking for verification information?

-You recently tried to register your Colorado ID on an iPhone or Apple Watch but the DMV needs additional information to verify your identity before you can complete the registration process.
+You recently tried to register your Colorado ID on an iPhone, Apple Watch or Google Wallet but the DMV needs additional information to verify your identity before you can complete the registration process.

-To complete verification information for Colorado ID on iPhone and Apple Watch, follow the link/QR code in the letter to the e-Services website, enter the verification code and fill in the required fields to complete enrollment.
+To complete verification information for Colorado ID on iPhone, Apple Watch or Google Wallet, follow the link/QR code in the letter to the e-Services website, enter the verification code and fill in the required fields to complete enrollment.
 Alternatively, you may need to meet with a DMV agent to move forward.
-For more information or questions, call 303.205.5600 or visit the DMV website at dmv.colorado.gov/applewallet.
+For more information or questions, call 303.205.5600 or visit the DMV website at dmv.colorado.gov/applewallet or dmv.colorado.gov/colorado-id-in-google-wallet.

 Driver License Renewals